peters95/allthingsopen/README.md

 Where:

-username is your Artifactory OSS user you wish to authenicate
+username is your Artifactory user you wish to authenicate

-password is your Artifactory OSS user's password
+password is your Artifactory user's password

 buildnumber is the number you want to assign this build.
 Note default will use current timestamp in milliseconds.